-Aimed at providing a set of professional tools for accessing, manipulating, exploring and publishing statistical data in a Linked Data format, the LOD2 consortium developed the LOD24 Statistical Workbench.
-The work was motivated also by the number of open datasets with statistical data and the need to support the process of managing Linked Data modelled with the RDF Data Cube vocabulary5.
+Aimed at providing a set of professional tools for accessing, manipulating, exploring and publishing statistical data in a Linked Data format, the LOD25 consortium developed the LOD2 Statistical Workbench6.
+The work was motivated also by the number of open datasets with statistical data and the need to support the process of managing Linked Data modelled with the RDF Data Cube vocabulary7.
+The tools provide 1:n relationship between the Linked Data Life Cycle, meaning that one tool can support few phases of the process (e.g. LODRefine8 can be used for extraction, enrichment and reconciliation).